colinmeinke/wilderness/README.md

   - `reverse` is a *boolean* that when:
     - `true` starts animation playing in reverse
     - `false` starts animation playing from the start
+  - `start` is a *function* that is called when the animation starts
+  - `update` is a *function* that is called every time the animation updates

 ### `pause()` function